Antwerp, Belgium | Semester at University of Antwerp

 While participating in an Ohio State study abroad program, students are required to maintain their primary insurance coverage.
 Students are also required to apply for and purchase supplemental insurance through GeoBlue for the duration of the program.
 Once accepted to the program, you will be sent a link to complete the supplemental health insurance application.

 The University of Antwerp offers a variety of courses instructed in English.
 Please read the preliminary requirements per course.
 If you want to enroll in a course, and you have met the prerequisites for that course through a course you took at your home institution prior to enrollment in Antwerp, this needs to show in your transcript of records.
-You can see course offerings for exchange students here.
+For the fall semester, students can choose from 7 courses where exams will take place December 12-18.
+Antwerp recommends taking 4-5 courses a semester.
+Students may also choose from the other courses offered during the fall semester, but please note that final exams for those courses would have to be taken remotely in January.
+For spring semester, classes would take place from February to late May, with exams taking place from late May until late June.
+Courses require attendance for the full term.
+Some of the courses are part of a module.
+Courses in a module cannot be chosen separately; given the interconnection between these courses, the entire module has to be chosen.
+Please see course list and schedule document for more details.
 Students will work with the Office of International and Graduate Affairs and The University of Antwerp Faculty of Law to determine a course schedule that meets both ABA study abroad requirements and Moritz College of Law requirements to ensure the transfer of credit hours and maintain progress towards graduation.
 The OSU Moritz Assistant Dean of Academic Affairs and Registrar would be consulted for determinations about the applicability credits for exchange students under their auspice.

 Applying to study abroad is a three-step process:

 Step 1: Internal Application within the Moritz College of Law

 Please complete the online application and upload required materials: